wso2-attic/asgardeo-android-oidc-sdk/README.md

 ### Authentication Context.

-- After successful authentication, AuthenticationContext object will be returned in the Intent .
-This AuthenticationContext Object is used to store all context related to that authentication flow.
+- After successful authentication, `AuthenticationContext` object will be returned in the Intent .
+This `AuthenticationContext` Object is used to store all the context related to that authentication flow.

-- From the `oncreate()` method of the UserInfo.Activity, get the AuthenticationContext object.
+- From the `oncreate()` method of the `UserInfoActivity`, get the `AuthenticationContext` object.

-- Authentication context object has User, OidcDiscovery response, tokenResponse, and UserinfoResponse.
+- Authentication context object has `User`, `OidcDiscovery response`,   `TokenResponse`, and `UserInfoResponse`.

 ```java
 @Override